I Want To...

 I Want to...

-If ever there was a time of transition at Johns Hopkins Medicine, it would seem to be now, with its recent rapid expansion and much of Hopkins Hospital moving into sparkling new facilities, out of the hallways where so much of its history has unfolded since 1889.
+If ever there was a time of transition at Johns Hopkins Medicine, it would seem to be now, with much of Hopkins Hospital moving into sparkling and modern new facilities and out of the hallways where so much of its history has unfolded since 1889.

-But, in truth, it’s not the first time that Hopkins has faced extraordinary change.
+But, in truth, it’s not the first time that the Johns Hopkins Medical Institutions has faced extraordinary change.
 If it were, Neil A. Grauer would have had little to write about in his new book Leading the Way: A History of Johns Hopkins Medicine.